pgbackrest/pgbackrest/INSTALL.md

 archive_command = '/path/to/backrest/bin/pg_backrest.pl --stanza=db archive-push %p'
 ```

-Replace the path with the actual location where BackRest was installed.
+Replace the path with the actual location where PgBackRest was installed.
 The stanza parameter should be changed to the actual stanza name you used for your database in pg_backrest.conf.

 #### simple single host install